yusd24/yusd24.github.io/_pages/seminar.md

 We shall begin with the following topics.

- - Sheaves and sheaf cohomology (via Cech cohomology)
+ - Sheaves and sheaf cohomology (via Cech cohomology) [R, II.1, III.4-III.5]
- - Languange of schemes
+ - Languange of schemes [R, II.2-II.4]
- - Divisors, line bundles, linear systems
+ - Divisors, line bundles, linear systems [R, II.5-II.7]

 If time permits, we will also discuss some advanced topics.
 The tentative targets might include

- - Cohomological criterion for affineness of schemes
+ - Cohomological criterion for affineness of schemes [R, III.3]
- - Canonical systems of non-singular complete curves
+ - Canonical systems of non-singular complete curves [R, VI]
- - Castelnuovo's contraction theorem and strong factorization
+ - Castelnuovo's contraction theorem and strong factorization [B]
- - Intersection theory (via asymptotic Riemann--Roch)
+ - Intersection theory (via asymptotic Riemann--Roch) [K, Appendix]
- - Moduli functors and Hilbert schemes
+ - Moduli functors and Hilbert schemes [FGA]

 We plan to hold the first meeting in mid-June.